JLBoor/jlboor.github.io/_posts/angularjs/2015-03-04-angular-best-practices-introduction.md

 > No one shall approve a pull request that does not contain unit tests.

+Interestingly, you'll not only fundamentally improve your code quality but you'll also:

+- have a clean and structured code
+- facilitate future changes
+- have documentation

 ## What's next?

 Well, first the good news!
-For the Javascript part, you can write safer code by using existing tools*\**, and they should probably already be part of your build anyway.
+For the JavaScript part, you can write safer code by using existing tools*\**, and they should probably already be part of your build anyway.
 The bad news though, is that there's no such thing for AngularJS.
 That's why having standards & best practices is so important. *To be continued...*